The Right Time to Hire

 Use of Temporary Employees

 How often are you utilizing temporary or contract workers?
 Are you consistently contracting them in the same departments for the same positions?
 Contract staffing can, at certain times, be a smart move strategically for a company.
 However, when you repetitively require the same “temporary” personnel for tasks and keep them on board for more than six months at a time, it may be an indication that there is a more permanent need.
 You should also consider that each time a contract staffer is brought on to do work, there is a lag in productivity in order to accommodate the learning curve.
 Making a permanent hire will eliminate that gap and ensure a more productive pace.

 Room for Improvement

-Does your management team dedicate time to generate new ways to improve the workflow process, and give constructive ideas for staff improvement?
+Does your management team dedicate time to generating new ways to improve the workflow process and give constructive ideas for staff improvement?
 If so, is it difficult to get the staff to accept and incorporate the process improvements into their daily work?

-In order to keep competitive edge organizations need to periodically re-evaluate their methodologies and make the necessary adjustments to ensure they are functioning at peak performance levels.
-When new ideas are suggested, but implementation of those ideas fails, usually a lack of time or energy is to blame.
+In order to keep a competitive edge, organizations need to periodically re-evaluate their methodologies and make the necessary adjustments to ensure they are functioning at peak performance levels.
+When new ideas are suggested but implementation of those ideas fails, a lack of time or energy is often to blame.
 Employees who are overworked have to focus their time on simply covering everyday duties, and don’t always have the ability or interest to focus on improvement.
 Conversely, when a department is staffed at appropriate levels, it allows a little “breathing room” for employees to go above and beyond their routine tasks and dedicate some time to upgrading their practices.